bcantoni/vagrant-cassandra/1.Base/README.md

 Next we'll try installing the [DataStax Distribution of Apache Cassandra][ddac] using the tarball.

-1. From the [DataStax Academy downloads page][dsa] find and download the current release tarball (as of this writing, it's `ddac-5.1.13-bin.tar.gz`)
+1. From the [DataStax downloads page][downloads] find and download the current release tarball (as of this writing, it's `ddac-5.1.15-bin.tar.gz`)
 1. Move the ddac tarball into the 1.Base directory
 1. From inside the VM, download and expand: